All comparisonsTask Managers

 Choose Trello.

-Where Quip works better
+Where Quip wins

 Where each tool can break down